Stephen-Adom/tdd-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please follow me on github
+If you like this project please follow me on GitHub

 <p align="right">(<a href="#readme-top">back to top</a>)</p>